 This personality type is not so great with bedside manners.
 They tend to come across as more transactional than empathetic with patients.
 However, their vast wealth of retained knowledge makes them incredibly accurate with diagnoses.

 In medical research, the INTJ is unparalleled.
 They can be relied upon to keep researching to find a cure, a diagnosis, or a therapy.
-Unlike other personality types that may feel discouraged and give up before an answer is found, the INTJ will continue probing the data until they find the answers.
+Unlike other personality types that may feel discouraged and give up before an answer is found, the INTJ will continue probing the data until they find the solutions.

 Not all medical fields require patient interaction, yet all are vital for patient outcomes.